BrickSchema/Brick2-specification-drafting/point-attributes/point-attributes.md

 Alarm:
 - need to change the semantics of how hasQuantity is used.
 Alarm units wil lbe different (probably binary/boolean, or 3-valued bool), but we still want the annotations of what quantitykind the alarm is about.

+Alarm Units:
+- alarms have normal/abnormal "states"
+    - **Question: are alarms always binary?**
+    - *probably* helpful in the alarm enumerations to distinguish which states are normal vs abnormal
+    - we might be able to combine this with enumeratiosn for brick *Status* points, which don't care about normal/abnormal, but will enumerate the same states
+- `Communication_Loss_Alarm`:
+    - hasEnumeration: `Communication_Status` = {`Communication_Status-Lost`, `Communication_Status-Established`}

+Commands:
+- `Cooling_Command`: Cooling is a "process" that is being affected
+    - want to capture that it is affecting a cooling system or process
+    - do we have a "ofProcess" to complement "ofEquipment?"

 ---